 XE encourages all students to take advantage of the extraordinary range of professional resources around New York City as they advance their scholarship and post-MA plans.
 Internships—whether paid or unpaid—may serve as the basis for up to 6 course credits over the course of a student’s degree.
+Please note that international students are eligible to request CPT a maximum number of 2 times.

 While we are happy to discuss opportunities with students, students are responsible for obtaining their own internship placement and should consult the internship guidelines prepared by the Wasserman Center.